eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 of a WUA during activation, the Wallet Provider will manage the WUA and will issue new WUAs to the Wallet Unit as needed, during the lifetime of the Wallet Unit.
-In particular, the Wallet Provider will ensure that the risk of malicious Relying Parties linking multiple presentations of the same WUA, with the goal of tracking the User, is minimised.
-For example, the Wallet Provider may set up the Wallet Unit in such a way that each Wallet Unit Attestation is presented to at most one PID Provider, Attestation Provider, or Relying Party.
+In particular, the Wallet Provider will ensure that the risk of malicious Attestation Providers linking multiple presentations of the same WUA, with the goal of tracking the User, is minimised.
+For example, the Wallet Provider may set up the Wallet Unit in such a way that each Wallet Unit Attestation is presented to at most one PID Provider or Attestation Provider.
 Such a WUA is called a 'once-only' attestation, see [Section 7.4.3.5](#7435-risks-and-mitigation-measures-related-to-user-privacy).

 ##### 6.5.3.5 Wallet Provider sets up a User account for User